Room: BO 2022

 Arthur H. Black

 Arthur H. Black was a native Toledoan and earned his bachelor’s degree in chemistry in 1941 from The University of Toledo.
 After working a year on his master’s degree, he put his studies on hold in July 1942 to enlist in the Navy.
 He graduated from the Naval Engineering School as an Ensign and was assigned to the USS Kidd, a destroyer escort.
-He served in the Pacific from February 1943 until April 1945 when he was severely wounded by shrapnel during a kamikaze attack.
+He served in the Pacific from February 1943 until April 1945 when he was severely wounded.
 After a lengthy hospitalization, Art was discharged in May 1946 and joined the faculty in chemistry at The University of Toledo a month later as an Instructor of Chemistry.
 He then completed his master’s degree at UT and also earned a master’s degree from The University of Michigan in 1955.

 Art’s area of expertise was analytical chemistry.
 He moved through the ranks and was named full Professor in 1970.
 He continued to teach chemistry even as he served as an administrator at the university.
 He was Assistant Dean of Arts and Sciences (1961-1964), University Dean of Men (1964-1968), and Associate Dean of Arts and Sciences from 1968 until his retirement on December 31, 1983.
 He also served as Acting Dean for the College of Arts and Sciences during the 1972-73 academic year.
 Art was a strong contributor to the UT Faculty Senate and Athletic Board of Control.
 He continued to teach chemistry as a superannuate until 1990 and as a part-time instructor until 1996.